ska-telescope/developer.skatelescope.org/src/tools/codeguides/jupyter-notebook-codeguide.rst

       - Description
     * - Naming
       - Use expressive names for your notebooks that describe what your notebook is doing.
+    * - Directory Structure
+      - Notebooks should be placed inside a /notebooks directory, at the root of your repository.
     * - Execution
       - Avoid ambiguous execution orders.
 To ensure that your notebook is reproducible and creates the expected results, restart the kernel and execute all cells of the notebook before you share your notebook.
     * - Modularisation